“She is singing our belonging to our land, history, ancestry, with streetwise modernity” - Casey Orr

-Folk music has lost it’s way, and people have lost track of their geographical heritage.
+Folk music has lost its way, and people have lost track of their geographical heritage.
 The working classes made music as a provocation and this is a tradition Jennifer continues.
 She is a performer of nineteenth century Lancashire dialect and Victorian broadside ballads.

 After volunteering at Chetham's Library and the Working Class Movement Library, Jennifer completed an Advanced Diploma in Local History at Oxford University.